MustangProtocol/mustang-docs/docs/user-docs/borrowing-and-liquidations.md

 ### What is a Trove?

-When a borrower deposits collateral (ETH, rETH, ARB, etc) a Trove is created.
+When a borrower deposits collateral (WETH, tBTC, SAGA, etc) a Trove is created.
 A **Trove** is Mustang's version of a 'vault'.
 Each Trove has a particular Ethereum address owner, and each owner can have multiple Troves.

 Each Trove can only have 1 type of collateral deposited in it.